Our areas of expertise

-- museums and art centres, such as the Musée Jacquemart-André, the Musée Maillol, the Hôtel de Caumont, and the Cité de l’Automobile.
+- museums and art centres, such as the Musée Jacquemart-André and the Hôtel de Caumont.

-- prestigious historic monuments, such as the Nîmes Amphitheatre, the Roman Theatre in Orange, and the Castle of Les Baux-de-Provence.
+- prestigious historic monuments, such as the Castle of Les Baux-de-Provence.

 - remarkable gardens and collections, like those of the Villa Ephrussi de Rothschild.

-- digital art centres, such as the Carrières de Lumières, the Atelier des Lumières and the Bassins de Lumières.
+- digital art centres, such as the Carrières des Lumières, the Atelier des Lumières and the Bassins des Lumières.

 Producing and holding temporary exhibitions